hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/validation/profile_validator.md

 To execute the validator, you simply create an instance of [FhirInstanceValidator](/hapi-fhir/apidocs/hapi-fhir-validation/org/hl7/fhir/r4/hapi/validation/FhirInstanceValidator.html) and register it to new validator, as shown in the example below.

-Note that the example below uses the official FHIR StructureDefintions and ValueSets to validate the resource.
+Note that the example below uses the official FHIR StructureDefinitions and ValueSets to validate the resource.
 It will not work unless you include the **hapi-fhir-validation-resources-[version].jar** module/JAR on your classpath.